MadukaJustice/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-A README on pointers,arrays and strings
+A readme on pointers,arrays and strings